pypa/pipenv/docs/basics.rst

     $ pipenv install requests> 2.19  # will install 2.19.1 but not 2.19.0

-For other version specifiers, see `the relevant section of PEP-440`_.
+For other version specifiers and more complex use cases, see `the relevant section of PEP-440`_.

 .. _`the relevant section of PEP-440`: https://www.python.org/dev/peps/pep-0440/#version-specifiers>